Makr91/zoneweaver-api/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about ZoneWeaver API
+about: Ask a question about ZoneweaverAPI
 title: '[QUESTION] '
 labels: 'question'
 assignees: ''